gitcoinco/regendata/docs/Automations.md

       - **Update Foreign Schema**:
         - **Script**: `automations/update_foreign_schema.py`
         - **Purpose**: This script synchronizes the Grants Stack Indexer and MACI databases' schema with their source counterparts.
         - **How**: It does this by dropping and recreating foreign tables.
 The script checks the latest schema version for each database and updates the local schema accordingly.
-It tracks versions using the `schema_versions.json` file and more details can be found in [ForeignSchemaRefresh](ForeignSchemaRefresh.md).
+It tracks versions using the `schema_versions.json` file.
+More details can be found in [ForeignSchemaRefresh](ForeignSchemaRefresh.md).
       - **Update Materialized Views**:
         - **Script**: `automations/update_materialized_views.py`
         - **Purpose**: Refreshes materialized views in the database to ensure they are up-to-date with the latest data, optimizing query performance.